martin-bach-oracle/conference-talks/demo-instructions.md

 ## Using the code

 After an initial draft it became clear that a multi-module Maven project was necessary.
-Therefore you can find the various demos in their respective sub-directories.
+Therefore, you can find the various demos in their respective sub-directories.

 Intellij IDEA (community edition 2024.3.3) was used to create this project.
 Updates might be necessary.
 JDK 21 should be used for all examples.

+## Database setup

+All of the examples require a database.
+You can use the compose file in the top-level directory to start one.
+It maps local port 1522 to the database's listener port.
+This is reflected in all code examples - adapt if necessary.

 ### Open Telemetry Demo

 The application is mainly based on [this blogpost by Anders Swanson](https://andersswanson.dev/2025/10/10/oracle-jdbc-tracing-with-spring-boot-opentelemetry/) and his corresponding [Github repo](https://github.com/anders-swanson/oracle-database-code-samples/tree/main/spring-boot-jdbc-tracing).

 Make sure to sync the maven project and download all sources.
-Once the project has been compiled, you can start the database using the `compose.yml` file.
+If you haven't already done so, you can start the database using the `compose.yml` file.
 Make sure to provide an `.env` file containing

 - `ORACLE_PASSWORD`